To help us direct your question to the best team to provide an answer please select which option best describes you.

 - Visa and Mastercard are expanding their BIN Mandate from the current 6-digit BIN structure to an 8-digit BIN structure from April 2022.

 - From April 2022, any new BINs issued will be 8-digit BINs.

 What is not changing?

 - PAN Length will remain same as today

 - Account Ranges will remain at 11 digits (Mastercard) & 9 digits (Visa) as they do today.
 Mastercard & Visa have strongly recommended all Issuers move to 8-digit BINs and account ranges to implement the latest in payment technologies.

-- Paysafe is conducting a thorough assessment of its systems, and to-date, has not identified any api’s or sdk’s used by our partners that will need to be changed
+- Paysafe has conducted a thorough assessment of its systems, and to date, has not identified any APIs used by our partners that will need to be changed

 What you need to do: